Flutterwave/Node-v3/documentation/transactions.md

 }
 ```

-## Verify transaction by reference
+## Verify transaction with reference

 This describes how Verify transactions using the transaction reference tx_ref